I was never an athlete or into sports.

 The stereotype of growing up within an immigrant Chinese family with strict parents do not apply to me.

 In my teen years, I started dealing with my own health issues.
 I had trouble sleeping.
 I excessively worried about things beyond my control.
 Despite excelling academically, my concentration was poor.
-Low mood, irritability and constantly crying became everyday symptoms.
-It was discovered that I suffered from my own mental health issues of depression and anxiety.
-Art was therapy for me.
+Catastrophizing the worst case scenario, fear, irritability and constant worry became everyday symptoms.
+After seeing a clinical psychiatrist at 16 years old, it was discovered that I suffered from my own mental health issue of anxiety disorder.
+Art was an outlet for my stress and worries.

 Higher Education Was Where I Found Better Health

 After graduating from high school, I enrolled in the Visual Arts Studio program in the Department of Fine Arts at York University, with my goal at the time of becoming a teacher.
 One of the first things I did was sign up for yoga classes on campus.
-I thought it would help me better manage my mental health issues.
+I thought it would help me better manage my constant anxious thoughts.

 But yoga did more for me.
-My mood lifted and I felt happier, calmer and stronger.
+I felt happier, calmer and stronger.
 From there I tried different fitness classes.
 This once scrawny, skinny girl was starting to look and feel strong.
 I became more interested health and how food affects mood and energy.